wjia26/wjia26.github.io/_posts/2020-04-19-abtesting.markdown

 Just wanted to share some of my experiences doing AB Testing and optimizations in the app space.
 My current company has for the best part of a year or so, has adopted an AB testing framework with Optimizely being at the tool of choice.
 It's been cool to see the experimentation mindset grow and be able to finally quantify how changes can impact the services we provide to our customers.
-I have a few learnings that might be useful to people conducting tests - espeically those in the early stages of putting together an experimentation plan.
+I have a few learnings that might be useful to people conducting tests - especially those in the early stages of putting together an experimentation plan.

 ## 1. Understand the product you'll be testing - thoroughly
 Ensure that Product gives you what the changes will be and how they think it will improve the product.
 You will need to spend sometime playing around with a demo